cartesi/docs/docs/earn-ctsi/public-pool.md

 Individual pool users staking requests may take up to an additional 6 hours, and unstaking requests may take up to an additional 48 hours to complete.
 The pool performs aggregate staking and unstaking requests to the PoS and at the moment a user issues their individual request, the pool is probably in the middle of waiting for a previously issued staking/unstaking request to be completed.
 As it would happen with individual users, issuing an overlapping staking/unstaking request would restart the maturation/unlocking counter associated with the pool stake.

-**Noether** is a layer-2 solution.
-It rewards block producers with CTSI, and requires ETH to pay for layer 1 transaction costs.
+**Noether** is a L2 solution.
+It rewards block producers with CTSI, and requires ETH to pay for L2 transaction costs.
 The fees for block production are paid by the pool manager.
 Users pay ETH fees to initiate staking, unstaking and withdrawal requests, but the pool also needs to pay ETH fees to fulfill those requests (as the users interface with the pool smart contract and the pool then has to fulfill the requests on the PoS smart contracts).
 The ETH to fund these transactions must be deposited in the wallet managed by the Noether node, created and managed by the pool manager.
 As a pool manager, one must keep track of the node’s wallet balance and replenish it as needed to make sure the node always has enough funds to operate correctly.

 ## Prerequisites